Table of contents

 The vitamin C content is 39 mg/100g, which covers 49% of the daily requirement.
 Green peas contain a similar amount of the vitamin (40 mg/100g).
 Particularly good sources of vitamin C are sea buckthorn berries (450 mg/100g) or sweet peppers ( yellow : 184 mg/100g or red : 128 mg/100g).
 3

 100 g of unripe pigeon peas contain 0.4 mg of thiamine (vitamin B1).
 This covers 36% of the daily requirement.
-Yellow corn kernels have similar values (0.38 mg/100g).
-The outer layer of grains contains a particularly high amount of the vitamin, but also yeast flakes (41 mg/100g).
+Durian has similar values (0.37 mg/100g).
+The outer layer of grains contains a particularly high amount of the vitamin, but also yeast flakes (41 mg/100g), although we only eat a small amount of it.
 3

 The pigeon pea also contains valuable secondary plant substances such as alkaloids, flavonoids, sterols and phenols.
 4